 Recipes and Road Stories: From Life on the Road with Sisters Hannah and Caroline Melby of the duo HanaLena was published by Sartoris Literary Group in September 2014 and is available for sale on Amazon.

 I think the book was a fun insight into the lives of young and upcoming musicians.
 It was an easy read and full of fun adventures.
 I love that they were able to pick up such wonderful recipes along the way.
 I’ve probably said this before, but I’m Peter the Repeater, so I’ll say it again.
 Some of the best memories are with food and being able to relive those memories through the food is a wonderful gift.

 This is an overall great book of recipes and short stories of these ladies lives.
 Well worth the read!

-I had the opportunity to try out the fried Oreos recipe and share it with my readers.
+I had the opportunity to try out the deep fried Oreos recipe and share it with my readers.
 I’ve always been a fan of fried Oreos.
 The sweet, funnel cake exterior and soft, chocolaty cookie inside.
 It’s the bomb.com.

 - In a heavy bottomed saucepan, add in the vegetable oil.
 The book didn't state a temperature to heat the oil to, but I heated mine to 375 degrees.

 - In a separate bowl, add in the milk, eggs, flour, baking powder, cinnamon, and salt.
 Whisk until the batter is smooth.